Frequently Asked Questions

 Q. What is your shipping policy?

-A: All syrup orders are processed and shipped within 2-3 business days.
+A: All Craft Mixer & Absinthe orders are processed and shipped within 2-3 business days.
 Orders are not shipped or delivered on weekends or holidays.
 If we are experiencing a high volume of orders, shipments may be delayed by a few days.
 Please allow additional days in transit for delivery.

 Orders are sent using USPS Priority Mail and UPS Ground.
 Orders should be received within five business days after processing.
 You will be notified via email when your package ships.
 Please allow 24-48 hours for tracking information to appear.
 Should you not receive your package within 7 business days from your order, please contact us using the contact info below.

 Our swag and bar tools are produced and fulfilled by third party vendors.
 They are located all over the world and can take 2-4 weeks to arrive.
-They will ship separately from the syrups and sometime from each other.
+They will ship separately.

 Q: How can I contact you?